 World renown strength coach, Dr. Tim Grover, reminds us that when players are young they don't consider the stress they put on their knees.
 Grover says this especially tends to happen when the athletes are better than average and forget about protecting themselves.
 He also believes that when athletes are still in high school or college they simply don't realize the importance of strength training for keeping their bodies healthy.

-So how do we keep these knee injuries from happening?
+So how do we keep these knee injuries from happening so we can keep our point guards safe?
 The two main things to focus on are flexibility and strength.
 For knees, it's actually best to focus on the hips and thighs to avoid injury.
 Always try to land with your knees bent in order to avoid putting stress on the ACL (the ligament that sidelined both Rose and Rondo).

 And as always, don't overwork your legs.
 An athlete should never play through a sprain or a strain muscle.
 Always warm up and cool down - it's important to not "go through the motions" on pre- and post-workout routines.
 Make sure to emphasize to your athletes that injury prevention is just as important as strength and speed gains.
 If you're hurt, what good are your offseason gains?